blizzd/blizzd/README.md

 ### Hi there 👋

-- 🔭 I’m currently working for @NordSec
+- 🔭 I’m currently working as a Sr. iOS Engineer (full-time)
 - 🌱 I’m currently learning Machine Learning using CoreML/ARKit.
 - 👯 I’m looking to collaborate on your iOS App Idea.
 - 🤔 I’m looking for help with UI Design Resources.